Mike Dillon (racing driver): Busch Series

-In 2000, Dillon moved back to Richard Childress Racing (RCR), driving the newly formed #21 Rockwell Automation Chevrolet.
-Dillon did not improve that much, as he did not qualify for the season ending race at Miami, and his best finishes were a pair of top-10s.
-(9th at Daytona and 8th at Dover).
+In 2000, Dillon moved back to Richard Childress Racing (RCR), driving the newly formed No. 21 Rockwell Automation Chevrolet.
+Dillon did not improve that much, as he did not qualify for the season ending race at Miami, and his best finishes were a pair of top-tens. (ninth at Daytona and eighth at Dover).
 The result was 23rd in points.

 Dillon's driving career ended in 2001 after getting injured in a wreck at Bristol Motor Speedway.
-Before then, Dillon had no top-10s and his best 2001 finish was 18th at Atlanta.
+Before then, Dillon had no top-tens and his best 2001 finish was eighteenth at Atlanta.
 The following was a quote from RCR:

-"Richard Childress Racing (RCR) named Mike Skinner as the driver for its BGN #21 Rockwell Automation team this weekend at Texas while fulltime driver Mike Dillon recuperates from injuries sustained from a March 24 crash at Bristol.
+"Richard Childress Racing (RCR) named Mike Skinner as the driver for its BGN No. 21 Rockwell Automation team this weekend at Texas while fulltime driver Mike Dillon recuperates from injuries sustained from a March 24 crash at Bristol.
 "Mike (Dillon) took a hard lick at Bristol so he's pretty sore and stiff," said Richard Childress, president and CEO of Richard Childress Racing Enterprises, Inc. "He also took a hard lick a couple of weeks ago testing in Nashville.
 Everyone knows racing at Texas Motor Speedway can be very tough.
 So, to do what's best for our team and for Rockwell Automation, we've asked Skinner to step in for now to get the job done."
 None of Dillon's injuries were serious and a CT scan proved negative.
 His status will be reevaluated after this weekend."

 Dillon was more injured than originally thought, and eventually, Dillon quietly stepped aside from the team.
 Mike Dillon currently serves as the General Manager of Richard Childress Racing's three NASCAR Cup teams.
-Beginning in 2007, Dillon was the spotter for the Richard Childress owned #33, then driven by Clint Bowyer.
+Beginning in 2007, Dillon was the spotter for the Richard Childress owned No. 33, then driven by Clint Bowyer.

 Craftsman Truck Series

 Dillon made three career starts in the Craftsman Truck Series, all for Richard Childress.
-In 1997, Dillon made his debut at Phoenix driving the #33 Realtree Chevy, where he started 29th and finished 26th.
+In 1997, Dillon made his debut at Phoenix driving the No. 33 Realtree Chevy, where he started 29th and finished 26th.

 The other two starts were in 1999, running at Watkins Glen and Milwaukee.
 The 26th in '97 would remain his best finish as he finished 30th at the Glen and 32nd at Milwaukee.
 However, he did set his career best start of 24th at Watkins Glen.